1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 4. Can celiac disease kill you?

-5. Can celiac disease cause weight gain?
+5. Is it possible that celiac disease leads to weight gain?

-8. How common is celiac disease?
+8. What is the prevalence rate of celiac disease?

 10. Is celiac disease a disability?